-I spent a semester volunteering in Russia with ILP and planned the perfect European vacation — here are all of my tips, tricks, my itinerary and all the things I wished I did differently!
+I spent a semester volunteering in this part of the world with ILP and planned the perfect European vacation — here are all of my tips, tricks, my itinerary and all the things I wished I did differently!

-So if I’m being honest, I think going to Russia is the way to see Europe with ILP.
-I was living in Russia which is a country that most people don’t typically get to visit (thanks to an expensive visa that ILP takes care of if you're a Russia volunteer).
-Then, I got vacation time to explore all the European countries that I had my eye on.
+So not only did I get to live in an incredible "under the radar" country, then, I got vacation time to explore all the European countries that I had my eye on.
 See what I mean about the best of both worlds?
 That’s the case for all ILP volunteers, no matter where they are living.
 You’ll have loads of free time during the week (and weekends off) plus vacation days where you can travel all around.
 And for anyone in Europe, that means planning the dream trip full of the countries you’ve wanted to visit.

 Yep, living in Europe for a semester was as amazing as it sounds

-See what volunteering in Russia is all about.
+See what volunteering with ILP is all about.

 ILP volunteers typically get about 9 total days off during their semester.
 Sometimes that’s all at once, or some times you have a longer vacation, then some shorter trips (like a 3, 4, or 5 day weekend).
 When you add your time off with the weekends, you can end up with quite a bit of time off.
 The way it shook out for my semester was all of our vacation days at once which made for a long trip in Europe.
 There are about a billion ways and itineraries that you can make happen, but this post is all about sharing what could be possible.